Resilient-Labs/wu-tang-generator-bootcamp2019a-week08/README.md

 # Lesson Learned:
 * how to work with node
 * how to use randomization
-* how fun working with other people can be
+* how fun choosing nouns/adjetives can be